 Grade 5

-Will be sent out Friday of Week 3.
-Students will be expected to complete 60 minutes of reading over the week which will be recorded in a Reading Log - they can choose to spread this out over several days - as well as a Maths sheet that will allow them to revise concepts.
+Homework will continue this term and we will be using the same structure as we have in the previous two terms.
+Students will be expected to complete 60 minutes of reading over the week, which will be recorded in a Reading Log - they can choose to spread this out over several days - as well as an activity from our Term 3 Homework Rubric that will allow them to revise various concepts.

 5CH